 The rest of set up is just running cables and following the directions from GEODNET, which you can find here for the miner.

-Then you’ll need to set up your GEODNET account and add your newly set up miner to your GEODNET account.
+Then you’ll need to set up your GEODNET account using the “Quick Guide” found on their Discord and add your newly set up miner to your GEODNET account.